-Try to stock up on caffeine and arrive with a full stomach (there is a Starbucks at the Matthias Church to satisfy any caffeine cravings).
-If you’re fine with walking, the best way to reach the Castle Hill from Pest is to cross the Chain Bridge, then hike up on Király lépcső, the trail setting off at the right hand side of the Buda Castle Tunnel.
-Take a sharp left at the first intersection for a postcard panorama of Pest from the terrace perched atop the tunnel.
+Try to stock up on caffeine and arrive with a full stomach to not have to rely on the overpriced restaurants and cafés of the Castle Hill.
+If you’re fine with walking, the best way to reach the area from Pest is by crossing the Chain Bridge, then climbing up Király lépcső, the trail setting off on the right-hand side of the tunnel.
+Take a sharp left at the first chance for a postcard panorama of Pest from the terrace perched atop the tunnel.
 (The funicular is also a good option, but the ticket line can be painfully long.)

 From here, zigzag your way up to the Buda Castle.
 The best photo ops are from the narrow cantilevered structures hanging over the city walls, beyond the equestrian statue of Prince Eugene of Savoy, the great general who routed Ottoman Turkey from this part of Europe.
 Since Hungary is no longer a monarchy, it's the Hungarian National Gallery that occupies the river-facing side of the Buda Castle.
 The museum's expansive collection features Gothic wood carvings, paintings, and drawings by the country's top artists, including József Rippl-Rónay, Tivadar Csontváry Kosztka, and Lajos Vajda.

 From here, walk through the arch, passing an elaborate fountain dedicated to Hungary's renaissance king Matthias, and arriving in the Lion Courtyard.
 Here nestles the Budapest History Museum, which showcases the remains of the original Gothic castle that stood here in the 14th century.
 Next door is the National Széchényi Library, the country’s biggest, with a collection of over two million Hungarian books and illustrated medieval codices.